Tanya Lawson is crystal clear on her message to the election candidates: “Abolish zero-hours contracts.”

 She says it seems that unless someone is terminally ill, they are denied ESA.

-Lorraine says Stockton has changed in recent years.
+Laura says Stockton has changed in recent years.
 It once boasted one of the world’s biggest markets, but now many shops have closed and the market has shrunk, she says.

 One of the market traders still there is Hussen.
 What is his top issue, we ask.
 He says there are not enough jobs given the level of immigration.
 His daughter gained a Masters degree two years ago but has been unable to find work, he says.